 - 3.27 The pandemic has increased barriers to employment for too many people in our city, and we will continue to work collaboratively with partners to support people into work, learning and re-skilling opportunities and create new jobs and opportunities in our city for our citizens. - 3.28 Historically Wolverhampton has had higher unemployment claimant count rates than the national average, which have been exacerbated by the pandemic.
 The recent increases in claimant count in Wolverhampton is proportionate to that seen nationally.
-Young people have also been disproportionately impacted upon on. - 3.29 Despite seeing small decreases in the number of people claiming unemployment benefits, Wolverhampton has seen its rank amongst English councils increase.
-At quarter end Wolverhampton had the 4th highest rate for overall unemployment. - 3.30 Data for 16-17 year olds in education and employment shows Wolverhampton favourably against comparators however at quarter end Wolverhampton had the highest rate of 18-24 year olds claiming unemployment benefit in the country. - 3.31 Tackling unemployment is a key priority for the Council with £3 million of funding being pledged to tackle youth unemployment in the city. - 3.32 In the year to date, the Council has supported 503 people into work through Wolves at Work and Black Country Impact as well as safeguarded or created 1,331 jobs through inward investment. - 3.33 The Council has also pledged to recruit 50 apprentices in the year, to support young people in starting their careers, 30 of which are in post with a further 16 in the recruitment process.
-Further to this the Council is supporting 7 graduate placements. - 3.34 Regarding financial performance, the Regeneration directorate, which includes the Skills service, is projecting a breakeven position.
+Young people have also been disproportionately impacted upon on. - 3.29 Wolverhampton has seen small decreases in the number of people claiming unemployment benefits.
+However, at quarter end Wolverhampton had the 3rd highest rate for overall unemployment. - 3.30 Data for 16-17 year olds in education and employment shows Wolverhampton favourably against comparators however at quarter end Wolverhampton had the highest rate of 18-24 year olds claiming unemployment benefit in the country. - 3.31 Tackling unemployment is a key priority for the Council with £3 million of funding being pledged to tackle youth unemployment in the city. - 3.32 In the year to date, the Council has supported 573 people into work through Wolves at Work and Black Country Impact as well as safeguarded or created 1,356 jobs through inward investment.

+- 3.33 The Council has also pledged to recruit 50 apprentices in the year, to support young people in starting their careers, with 42 new apprentices and graduates starting with the authority in the year to date. - 3.34 Regarding financial performance, the Regeneration directorate, which includes the Skills service, is projecting an underspend of £188,000 due to staff vacancies held pending a restructure.
 Further analysis is shown at Appendix 2.